Mangalam Veettil Manaseswari Gupta

-Mangalam Veettil Manaseswari Gupta is 1995 Malayalam film starring Jayaram and Vani Viswanath.The film had musical score compossed by Johnson.
+Mangalam Veettil Manaseswari Gupta is a 1995 Malayalam film starring Jayaram and Vani Viswanath.
+The film has a musical score by Johnson.

 Plot

 A grandfather tries to find a groom for his granddaughter Maya, who returns from Mumbai.
 However, he does not know that she is already married to photographer Jayadevan.
 There is a parallel plot line in which a few underworld dons are trying to retrieve diamonds from Maya, which she possesses unknowingly.